rzel100/tweezel/README.md

 - [x] New Icon !.
 Thanks To My Friend...
 - [x] Many Daisy UI Theme Now...
 Try It Out...
 - [x] New Code Editor...
 Using Code Mirror... :)
+- [x] Now It Released On Play Store...
+Try It Out...
+- [x] You Can Import Image Now...
+And Use It On Your Story...
+- [x] Error Detection...
+It Will Notice You Where The Passage Path Error On The Story...

 <hr>